ocaml/ocaml.org/data/tutorials/wf_01_debugging.md

 To confirm that the TSan switch is installed correctly, run `opam switch show` and confirm that it prints `5.0.0+tsan`.

+Note: TSan is only supported on x86-64 architectures for now.

 ### Detecting a Data Race

 Now consider the following OCaml program written in the file `race.ml`: